Java fern: super popular, looks great, and is pretty simple to care for.

 The trick with Java fern is to weigh it down so it will stay where you want it in the tank.
 Otherwise, it will just float around in the tank until it finds a spot it likes, usually stuck to the filter intake.

-Most people tie it to driftwood, rocks or even resin decor with cotton thread or fishing line.
+Most people tie it to a rock or driftwood, or even resin decor with cotton thread or fishing line.
 Since Java fern is a epiphyte, its roots are really good at anchoring the plant to just about any surface they touch.

-All you have to do is loosely tie the rhizome to your decor, like driftwood, cholla wood, rocks, shells, etc. After a few weeks, the roots will grab a hold on the decor and you can remove the string or fishing line.
+All you have to do is loosely tie the rhizome to your decor, like a piece of driftwood, cholla wood, rocks, shells, etc. After a few weeks, the roots will grab a hold on the decor and you can remove the string or fishing line.